solo244/new_project_gulp/README.md

   - **JS/main:** Contains all custom files -> `main.js`
 - **Build:** All dev changes are tracked in the *build* folder.
 These files are compiled for web friendly viewing.
 This is the working test directory when running a local server.
 - **Dist:** All build files are compiled for final host purposes in the *dist* folder.
 These files (css, js, html & images) are optimized for the web (minified & concatenated).
 Paths are changed where needed to fit the need of the server.
 Before upload this folder is emptied and after upload this folder is deleted.

+## Don't forgets..
+- Replace the Google key in your `package.json` file when going live
+- Leave the `$path` var to it's default value if your site exists in the root

 ## To publish via FTP
 - Before deploying, you need to have run a general build so you have a build folder that's up to date, then run the `gulp critical`, before finally running the `gulp ftp` command.